DualBrain/QuickVB/README.md

 * General perf improvements when working on multi-file programs like the QuickVB solution itself
 * QuickBasic compatibility library, to ease porting of classic programs like GORILLA.BAS (WIP)

-This is where this project comes in; it serves to continue this effort...
+This is where this GitHub project comes in; it serves to re-ignite and continue this effort...

 * Migrate from being a "demo" to a full-featured (for a Console app) IDE
 * Match menus and other UI elements to original QuickBASIC IDE (WIP)